Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/3 - Microprocessor and Microcontroller/40 - Interrupts.md

 Interrupt System and related topics.

-idk what other topics are
+idk what related topics are

 Interrupts are signals that cause the processor to temporarily stop its current execution and handle some other task (the interrupt service routine or ISR).